syncfusion-content/asp.netmvc-docs/aspnetmvc/CircularGauge/Getting-Started.md

 ## Set Background Color

-The speedometer must have some dark `BackgroundColor` so that its value is clearly visible and you can vary the speed of the pointer by setting `ReadOnly` as False for user interaction.
+The speedometer must have some dark `BackgroundColor` so that its value is clearly visible and you can vary the speed of the pointer by setting `ReadOnly` as false for user interaction.

 {% highlight CSHTML %}